Darwin D. Martin House Complex by Frank Lloyd Wright | Buffalo, NY

 The 4,400-square-foot Barton House was the first construction to be completed.
 It was designed to accommodate the family of Martin’s sister, Delta, and her husband George Barton.

-The original complex included other three buildings: the Carriage House (housing stables and the chauffeur’s apartment), the 2,655-square-foot Conservatory greenhouse, and a 100-foot-long covered passage, the Pergola, that connects all the complex’ buildings to one another.
+The original complex included three other buildings: the Carriage House (housing stables and the chauffeur’s apartment), the 2,655-square-foot Conservatory greenhouse, and a 100-foot-long covered passage, the Pergola, that connects all the complex’ buildings.

 A fourth building, the small Gardener’s cottage, was built in 1909.